EXECUTIVE ORDER 504

 "The CIO shall develop mandatory standards and procedures for agencies to follow before entering into contracts that will provide third parties with access to electronic personal information or information technology systems containing such information.
 Such standards must require that appropriate measures be taken to verify the competency and integrity of contractors and subcontractors, minimize the data and systems to which they will be given access, and ensure the security, confidentiality, and integrity of such data and systems."

-The following standards and procedures are adopted by ITD under the authority granted to it under EO 504:
+The following standards and procedures are adopted by EOTSS under the authority granted to it under EO 504:

 1. All solicitations issued by Executive Department agencies, either in the form of Requests for Quotes (RFQs) or Requests for Responses (RFRs), for information technology services (except for solicitations posted under the Staff Augmentation section of statewide contract ITS33) shall include the following language: